Point Blank (Bruce Springsteen song): Lyrics and music

-"Point Blank" is recorded in the key of B minor with a soft rock tempo of 116 beats per minute with Springsteen’s vocals ranging from B3 to A5 while the song follows a chord progression of Bm-G-A-F#m-F#7.
+"Point Blank" is recorded in the key of B minor with a soft rock tempo of 116 beats per minute with Springsteen's vocals ranging from B3 to A5, while the song follows a chord progression of Bm-G-A-F♯m-F♯7.
 The song was written in 1978, and was the first song Springsteen wrote after completing the Darkness on the Edge of Town album.
-"Point Blank" had its live premiere on July 7, 1978 in a concert on the Darkness Tour at the Roxy Theatre in West Hollywood, California, at which "Independence Day" was also premiered.
+"Point Blank" had its live premiere on July 7, 1978, in a concert on the Darkness Tour at the Roxy Theatre in West Hollywood, California, at which "Independence Day" was also premiered.
 In its 1978 incarnation, the lyrics dealt with the singer's girlfriend's drug addiction.
 A live 1978 performance from Houston, Texas is included on a DVD in The Promise box set.

-After several lyrical revisions, Point Blank was recorded on August 23–25, 1979 at Power Station Studios, New York City, NY.
+After several lyrical revisions, Point Blank was recorded on August 23–25, 1979 at the Power Station recording studio, New York City, New York.